mc-build/docs/README.md

 For instance if I wrote a function like this:
 ```
 function example {
-	say <%config.dev%>
+	say <%config.special%>
 }
 ```
-and I set the value of `dev` in the config to `"Bob's your uncle"`, when the project compiles the function would look like this:
+and I set the value of `special` in the config to `"Bob's your uncle"`, when the project compiles the function would look like this:
 ```
 say Bob's your uncle
 ```